Tharungoud/project12/group12_project.md

 We would like to study and make an analysis from the IRS data set and pull and predict the relationship between AGI and mortgages in USA.

 We are planning to use the data of IRS from https://www.irs.gov/uac/SOI-Tax-Stats-Individual-Income-Tax-Statistics-ZIP-Code-Data-(SOI).
 On this data we are going to look at relations between AGI and Mortgages they take, the interest payed on them and how it in different states of America is.
-We are planning to cluster the results using K means clustering to see if there are can do any data analysis on data.
+We are planning to cluster the results using K means clustering to see if there are can do any data analysis on data and also we are planning to add visualiztion as well to the clustering..
 To see if there are any commonalities in between states and differences in between states.
 Classify states which are performing on a similar basis and which are preforming differently.